TD Ameritrade review

 How long do TD Ameritrade withdrawals take?

-Withdrawing money from TD Ameritrade processing time varies but averages 2-5 days.
+Withdrawing money from TD Ameritrade processing time varies depending on the method but averages 1-5 days.

 Is TD Ameritrade regulated?